ikromin/jphotoframe/README.md

 * Adjustable text font sizes
 * Fills in the background on vertical photos using the photo as the source
 * Weather forecast using Yahoo!
 Weather

+## Issues Fixed

+#1 OutOfMemoryError when loading image stops images from cycling

 ## Screenshots